dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    per-calorie and per-dollar values.

 Diary
-   Record of food intake.
-By default, this shows the last two days, split over both the last calendar day and the last 24 hours.
+   Record of food intake; compares the total to your target and also shows how much each food contributed to your total for the time period.

 Targets
    Minimum and Maximum nutritional and cost values you are aiming to